 “Hey, check this out,” he said with a smile.

 Guess what happened next?
 I laughed.
-It was like pouring a magical elixir on my thoughts- suddenly everything started to look a little rosier.
+It was like pouring a magical elixir on my thoughts – suddenly everything started to look a little rosier.

 Have you ever started drawing or writing and suddenly forgot all the nagging things you were thinking about?

-Studies have shown that after making pretty much anything, our cortisol levels are drastically reduced.
+In fact, studies show that after making pretty much anything, our cortisol levels are drastically reduced.

 So, pull out that easel board and conjure up your inner Rembrant.
 Find that guitar you buried under the bed and make some tunes.
 Write the novel you keep putting off.
 Dance your heart out to some of your favorite tunes.